 Over the past six years, BWD has received rave reviews and awards, and has been included on every annual Top Ten Dance list by The Dallas Morning News, Fort Worth Star-Telegram, and TheaterJones.com.
 Fortified by Wood’s legacy, artistic director Kimi Nikaidoh leads this exhilarating Dallas-based company into its seventh year with new work and fresh new collaborations.

 Since you’re on this site, chances are you're a discerning dance lover with a passion for compelling choreography and transcendent dancing.

 We’ve got good news.
-You have the opportunity to see an amazing show later this year when BWD presents Home at the Dallas City Performance Hall.
-Mark your calendar now for November 17+18 at 8:00 PM.
+You have the opportunity to see an amazing show later this year when BWD presents Lone Stars at the Moody Performance Hall.
+Mark your calendar now for March 16 at 8:00 PM.

 What distinguishes Bruce Wood Dance?

 “It’s because of the work,” was Wood’s favorite answer.
 BWD is Wood’s second company.
 A group of Dallas investors in 2010 lured him from Fort Worth to base a company in Dallas after the renowned Bruce Wood Dance Company folded in 2007.
 Why?
 Dance-goers missed his creativity.
 They missed the excitement of what he was going to create next.
 They missed the buzz that surrounded his performances.